-The past few weeks I have been out in the woods of Colorado, hunting.
+The past few weeks I have been hunting in the woods of Colorado.
 I’ve been pursuing elk and now black bear.
-When out in the field pursuing bear, there are times you get into some pretty tight spots.
-Sometimes you may be crawling through, or sitting near thick brush or shrubs.
+When out in the field pursuing bear, you sometimes get into some pretty tight spots.
+Sometimes you may be crawling through or sitting near thick brush or shrubs.
 These are the key areas where bears may be.

 You can listen to this tip, and some humor to go with it, on the Armed Lutheran Podcast.
 CLICK HERE